masaic-ai-platform/open-responses/docs/OpenAICompatibility.md

 ### Streaming Implementation (Handled by Masaic)

-Streaming events in the Responses API are mapped to Chat Completions API events through a sophisticated conversion process:
+Streaming events in the Responses API are mapped to Chat Completions API events through a customized conversion process:

 - **Event Mapping**: Each Responses API event corresponds to specific Chat Completions delta chunks:
   - Initial events (`response.created`) are generated when streaming starts